Season 3 / Episode 22

 Being arrested for the wrong crime turned out to be great news for Axel.
 Once they’d admitted to their gaff, the police turned to questioning him about the Valve hack, and everything went much more smoothly.
 As is his nature, Axel was very open to talking.
 He was kept in custody for two weeks, then released on the condition that he check in with police three times per week, every week, until his trial.
 Suffice to say, in comparison with how he would’ve been handled by U.S. authorities, Axel got released back home with barely a scratch.

-In an interview with Eurogamer in 2014, Axel Gembe finally got the chance to speak publicly about the Valve incident, and reflect on his past doings.
+In an interview with Eurogamer in 2014, Axel Gembe finally got the chance to speak publicly about the Valve incident and reflect on his past doings.

 “I was naive and did things that I should never have done,” he told reporter Simon Parkin.
 “There were so many better uses of my time.
 I regret having caused Valve Software trouble and financial loss. […] Basically I regret all the illegal things I did at that time… And I regret not doing anything worthwhile with my life before I got busted.”

-He also had a message for Gabe Newell, his hero and somewhat-nemesis.
+He also had a message for Gabe Newell, his hero, and somewhat-nemesis.

 “I would say this: I am so very sorry for what I did to you.
 I never intended to cause you harm.
 If I could undo it, I would.
 It still makes me sad thinking about it.
-I would have loved to just stay and watch you do your thing, but in the end I screwed it up.
-You are my favourite developer, and I will always buy your games.”
+I would have loved to just stay and watch you do your thing, but in the end, I screwed it up.
+You are my favorite developer, and I will always buy your games.”

 Nobody from Valve was present at Axel Gembe’s seven-hour-long trial.
 During the hearing, he admitted to the hack, and no evidence presented connected him to its leaking onto the internet.
 The judge presiding over his case granted Axel leniency: two years’ probation, no jail time.
 As reason for his decision, the judge considered Axel’s compliance with authorities, his difficult childhood and his efforts to become a better citizen.